emilybrooks/emilybrooks.github.io/tms.md

 ##    Illusory Urahara

 Phantom mirage:
-	Talk to him for the first strength incense
+- Talk to him for the first strength incense
-	Trade detritus 3 more times (5 total str incenses) use spd incense on tsubasa
+- Trade detritus 3 more times (5 total str incenses)
+- Use spd incense on tsubasa
-	use rest of incenses on itsuki
+- Use rest of incenses on itsuki

+Heal at the green orb

-no trade list:
+No trade list:
 - 3 star prestiege
-- cleric force r
+- Cleric Force R
-- inky feather
+- Inky Feather
-- archer force
+- Archer Force
-- hirudinean force
+- Hirudinean Force
-- haunted doll
+- Haunted Doll

 Skull head mirage:
-	you want him to be in good spirits, you can reload the area to change it 良い good
+- You want him to be in good spirits, you can reload the area to change it
-	まずまず so-so
-	悪い bad
-	Trade performa until you have 26 4-star prestiges (all of yashiro 4 stars except riberaon, itsuki ep fitness, kiria hp fitness, 2 weapons for tsubasa) cute old man
+- Trade performa until you have 26 4-star prestiges
-	ore
-	fuu
-	"hand over" even if the trade is impossible
+- If it's not an item you don't want to trade, "hand over" even if the trade is impossible
+- I don't think the dialog choices matter?
+If they do I haven't figured out which ones are best Traport

+##    Bloom Palace

+Class:

+            Tsubasa Falcon Knight

+Carnage:

+            Tsubasa Winged Lance
+            Tsubasa Hayanie (equip)

+Radiant:

+            yashiro 4 star stuff
+			todo: fill this out

 ##    Illusory Daitou TV